A smart factory is a facility that uses information and communication technologies to monitor and control the production process.

 The Industrial Internet of Things (IIoT)

 The application of IIoT technologies in industrial settings is called Industrial IoT.
-The IIoT, or the industrial internet of things (IIoT), is a framework for integrating physical items and devices with digital systems.
+The IIoT, or the industrial Internet of Things (IIoT), is a framework for integrating physical items and devices with digital systems.

 This integration allows businesses to remotely control and monitor industrial equipment, providing real-time data that may be used to optimize operations and efficiency.